 This cultural narrative states: ‘The story for the school lies within ‘place’ and is endowed within the landscape.
 Within the landscape there are the key components which are encapsulated within the histories of mana whenua.’

 Ō Pāwaho (the original Māori name for the Heathcote river) flows through the Beckenham area, forming what is now fondly known as ‘the Beckenham loop’.
 The river was an important travelling route, and the area around Beckenham an important resting place for Ngāi Tahu travelling between Kaiapoi and Horomaka (Banks Peninsula).
 The surrounding area was an important ‘mahinga kai’, a source of plentiful food.
-The river historically meandered through extensive wetlands prior to urbanisation, and one of the last vestiges of this swamp that survives today is the Beckenham ponds.
+The river historically meandered through extensive wetlands prior to urbanisation, and one of the last vestiges of this swamp that survives today are the Beckenham ponds.

 Mahinga kai, and the associated custom of kai hau kai (exchange of food/resources), is of central importance to Ngāi Tahu culture and identity.
 Literally meaning ‘to work the food’, it refers to the gathering of food and resources, the places where they are gathered and the practices used in doing so.
 Traditional mahinga kai practice involved the seasonal migration of people to key food gathering areas to gather and prepare food and resources to sustain them throughout the year.
 These hïkoi (walks) also provided opportunities to reinforce relationships with the landscape and other whanaunga (relations), develop and share knowledge and provide the resources that could be used for trade.